trbarbour/codex/docs/install.md

 | RAM                         | 4-GB minimum (8-GB recommended)                                 |

 Codex shells out to the `darcs` executable whenever it detects a Darcs repository, so install the CLI before launching Codex in those workspaces.
+A quick smoke test such as `darcs --version` verifies that the binary is available on `PATH`; without it Codex will surface a warning and fall back to read-only metadata when you open a Darcs checkout.

 ### DotSlash